 Fortunately, to this day I have not had to deal with so many snakes, but this experience goes to show every day is different working in pest control.
 My most common encounters are bed bugs and cockroaches, but there are definitely other run-ins with animals that are one of a kind and have their fair share of stories.

-Working in pest control is fun for me as I enjoy learning about insects and other animals, but as a woman working in pest control is not very usual.
+Working in pest control is fun for me as I enjoy learning about insects and other animals, but women in pest control jobs are not very common.
 I do have female coworkers, there are just very few of us.
 Gender roles in the work field are changing and with that so are the gender roles at home.
-When I began working in pest control I was one of two women at my office.
+When I began working, I was one of two women in pest control at my office.
 Today I work with over five women, so I can even see the changes occurring right in front of my eyes.
 It is very encouraging every time we get a new woman on the team.

 The gender roles at home are changing as well.
 My husband and I are raising our two children to understand that both mommy and daddy work and both mommy and daddy have to help around the house.
 I was raised in a household where my father worked and my mother took care of the house (which there is nothing wrong with this—but this isn’t always an available, or even wanted, option anymore).
 I think it is important for children today to understand that both men and women can work and that they both can help around the house too.

 Our goal isn’t about teaching gender roles but it is about teaching that everyone needs to help out in a family.